CodeScribbles/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - this script  that  execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

 Regular files should not be changed.

+12-directory_permissions - that creates a directory called my_dir with permissions 751 in the working directory.